 “Better and better.”
 Albert lightly slapped his hands on the tabletop.
 “Any reasons against approaching this recruit?”

 “Rush jobs carry a greater risk,” Holly said.
 “My team has identified the locations where Phillip worked, and where his friends and recent exes live and work, but we could have missed something.
-We’re going to have to rely entirely on him to identify bars, restaurants, etcetera that he patronized before he became ill.”
+We’re going to have to rely entirely on him to identify businesses that he patronized before he became ill.”

 “Noted,” Albert said.
-Those were all places they would have to be sure Phillip avoided for at least a decade.
+They would have to be sure Phillip avoided those places for at least a decade.
 Easy as it was to be just another face in the crowd in such a vast metropolis, people did become familiar with others if they frequented the same neighborhoods.
 Even with the appearance-changing measures they took, if a recruit got around enough, it was better to transfer them to a new city altogether.

 He clenched his jaw to keep from asking about the projected size of Phillip’s avoidance zone, and whether it was wide enough to preclude Phillip staying in their faction.
 He couldn’t be unbiased in that decision.

 “Okay,” Albert said.
-“But do we want to reject an otherwise solid prospect who does fall within our overall useful age range, even if it’s not the one we’re currently short on?
-We have plenty to keep our young adults busy out in the human world, and we have plenty of behind the scenes positions where age doesn’t matter.”
+“But do we want to reject an otherwise solid prospect who falls within our overall useful age range, even if it’s not the one we’re currently short on?
+We have plenty to keep our young adults busy out in the human world, and we have plenty of behind-the-scenes positions where age doesn’t matter.”

-Carson nodded his agreement.
+Carson nodded.
 “He’s unskilled labor at the moment, but we agree he’s trainable.
 Erica could use another in her delivery service while we figure out what to do with him.
 He’s young enough you could send him to college if you want to groom him for a tech position or to get a medical degree to start an identity chain.”

-They also did their own specialized training, but sending the younger looking vamps out to universities helped them gain a broader education, which was useful in the long run.
+They also did their own specialized training, but sending the younger-looking vamps to universities helped them gain a broader education, which was useful in the long run.
 At a minimum, critical thinking skills never hurt anyone, and could provide important input for the faction in the future.